BOURGUI07/Backend-of-spring-boot-e-Commerce-app/README.md

 - **JPA Auditing**: Automatically tracks and logs entity changes, providing an audit trail for database operations.
 - **Pagination, Filtering, Searching, and Sorting**: Comprehensive support for managing large datasets with ease.
 - **REST API Best Practices**: Follows industry standards to ensure robust, maintainable, and scalable API design.
+- **External API Consumption**: Integrates with external service APIs (e.g., sales tax API) using RestClient to retrieve and process data from third-party services.
 - **Comprehensive Exception Handling**: Ensures that the application gracefully handles and logs exceptions, providing meaningful error messages.
 - **Detailed Swagger Documentation**: Automatically generated API documentation for easy exploration and testing of endpoints.
 - **Unit Testing**: Extensive use of JUnit and Mockito for reliable and maintainable tests.